mahendraseervi/Building_Gazebo_simulation_world/README.md

 Build a simulation word (my house/ office)

 **Things done**
-1. Build model single floor wall structure using the Building Editor tool in Gazebo.
+1. Built model of single floor wall structure using the Building Editor tool in Gazebo.
-2. Build robot model using Model editor tool in Gazebo.
+2. Built robot model using Model editor tool in Gazebo.
 3. Import the world and model into the Gazebo world.
 4. wrote a C++ world plugin to interact with the world.